 - Please refer to How do I manage Gurobi environments in gurobipy? to learn how to manage Gurobi environments using context managers.
 This is our recommended way.
 Otherwise:

 - For Gurobi 9.0.0 or newer: Call Model.dispose() on all Model objects.
 Then, if using custom-made environments, call Env.dispose() on all Env objects.
 Otherwise, call disposeDefaultEnv().

-- Gurobi 8.1.1 or older: Delete all Model objects, delete all Env objects (if used), then call disposeDefaultEnv()
+- For Gurobi 8.1.1 or older: Delete all Model objects, delete all Env objects (if used), then call disposeDefaultEnv().

-If you forget to do this, the solver may be temporarily unavailable for other programs.
+If you neglect to do this cleanup, the token or service may be temporarily unavailable for other applications.

 When Gurobi is running locally, creating an environment will obtain a license, and disposing of the environment will release that license.
 When running Gurobi on a remote server, starting an environment will start a job on the server, and the disposing of the environment will end that job.
 Therefore, creating an environment incurs an overhead cost which can be as small as a quick license check in the case of running Gurobi locally or as big as spinning up a new machine in case of running Gurobi remotely.

 When solving many models sequentially, it may be better to use a single Gurobi environment to avoid paying the overhead cost multiple times.
 For an example, see How do I manage Gurobi environments in gurobipy?.

 So, if I do not call dispose on all the models before disposing the environment, the license is not getting released?
 Could you clarify this for me?